- There are many instances of masculine noun form that refer to the Quran or the scripture to be a reminder but here are a few to cite as examples:

 [21:24] Have they found other gods beside Him?
 Say, “Show me your proof.
 Say: “Bring your proof.
 This is a reminder (dhik’ru) of those with me and a reminder (dhik’ru) of those before me.”
 But, most of them do not know the truth, so they turn away.

-[36:11] You will be heeded only by those who uphold this reminder (al-dhik’ra), and reverence the Most Gracious – even when alone in their privacy.
-Give them good news of forgiveness and a generous recompense.
+[36:11] You can only warn him who follows the reminder (al-dhik’ra), and fears the Most Gracious in the unseen.
+So give him good news of forgiveness and an honorable recompense.

 [36:69] What we taught him (the messenger) was not poetry, nor is he (a poet).
 This is but a reminder (dhik’run) and an enlightening Quran (wa-qur’aanun mubeenun).